Neural Projected Quantum Dynamics: a systematic study: Neural network architectures

+where $\bm V^\mu$ is an $r \times d$ matrix and $\alpha_{ij}^\mu$ is a tensor of parameters depending on the positions of groups of spins (patches $i,j$) and independent instead of the actual spin configuration at those positions (no dependence on ${\bm x}_i$ or $\bm x_j$).
+To summarize:

+\item[Feed-Forward Neural Network.]
+The $h$ sets of vectors from the attention layer $\bm A_i^\mu$ are first concatenated into a set of $n$ d-dimensional vectors $\{\bm y_i\}_{i=1}^n$ with

-\item[Feed-Forward Neural Network (FFN)] A feed-forward neural network processes the output of the attention layer.
-The hidden layer in the FFN has a dimensionality of $ n_{\rm up} d $, where $ d $ is the embedding dimension, and $ n_{\rm up} $ is an upscaling factor.
-A GeLU (Gaussian Error Linear Unit) activation function is used between the layers of the FFN, introducing non-linearity that help the model capture more complex features.
+A feed-forward network (FFN) is finally used to process these vectors independently.
+The hidden layer in this FFN has a dimensionality of $ n_{\mathrm up}\,d $ with $ n_{\rm up} $ the upscaling factor.
+A GeLU (Gaussian Error Linear Unit) activation function is used between the layers of the FFN, introducing a non-linearity that helps the model capture more complex features.
+The output of the encoder block is a set of $n$ vectors

-\item[Skip Connections and Layer Normalization] Skip connections are applied across the attention and FFN layers.
+This output is then used as the input to the subsequent block. \item[Skip Connections and Layer Normalization.]
+Skip connections are applied across the attention and FFN layers.
 These connections help alleviate the vanishing gradient problem, allowing the model to train deeper architectures.
-Layer normalization is applied before both the attention and FFN layers to stabilize the training process and improve convergence. \end{description}
+Layer normalization is applied before both the attention and FFN layers to stabilize the training process and improve convergence. \end{description} \item[Output and Wave Function Representation.]
+After the spin configurations pass through the encoder blocks, the output vectors corresponding to each patch are summed to create a final hidden representation vector

-\paragraph*{Output and Wave Function Representation} After the spin configuration passes through the encoder blocks, the output vectors corresponding to each patch are summed to create a final hidden representation vector $ z $.
-This vector represents the configuration in a high-dimensional space and is passed through a final complex-valued fully connected neural network yielding the log-amplitude of our variational wave function.
+This vector represents the configuration in a high-dimensional space and is passed through a final complex-valued fully connected neural network yielding the log-amplitude of our variational wave function: